scopalaffairs/scopalaffairs/README.md

 <hr/>

-Please do not hesitate to connect with me on [LinkedIn](https://www.linkedin.com/in/daniel-herrmann/).
+Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/daniel-herrmann/).